- 7 Year Update Luann’s Hip Resurfacing with Dr. Sparling 2010

 Smith and Nephew was asked to respond to the long-known worse outcomes in females.
 This was precipitated by the UK’s National Institute of Clinical Excellence (NICE) raising their 10 year outcomes requirement from 90% where it been for years, to 95%.

-Raising the bar left females and small sizes below the bar (along with a great many total hips as well, so expect more … Read the rest
+Raising the bar left females and small sizes below the bar (along with a great many total hips as well, so expect more fall-out), and males well above … Read the rest

 June 30, 2015 – From a very philosophical standpoint hip arthroplasty is very unfair towards women!!!

 Most men will have a socket size of 52 or over and therefore a 36 mms head can be used in all types of hip replacements.
 The 36 mms head is technically a “large head” and is a good option having serious resistance against dislocation.
-In addition men in general or not as lax … Read the rest
+In addition men in general or not as lax / flexible as women and … Read the rest